GeorgeRoe/rust-mmu-guest-lecture/slides.md

 ---

-# Why did I pick rust?
+# Why did I pick Rust?

 - There are several different python versions you will find installed on HPCs, to make sure I was compatible I had to use an older version
-- Since the software needs to be portable, practically nothing can be taken for granted, which rust handles well
+- Since the software needs to be portable, practically nothing can be taken for granted, which Rust handles well
 - Distribution of a single binary is a lot easier than getting people to pip install
-- HPC login nodes should preferrably not have any large amount of work done on them, rust will reduce users impact on login node resources
+- HPC login nodes should preferrably not have any large amount of work done on them, Rust will reduce users impact on login node resources
 - I would rather catch errors with my code at compile time, rather than having my GitHub flooded with issues users found at runtime

 ---

 ## About this talk

 Given the popularity of Java with universities, I assume you will all be pretty familiar with Java's idioms and quirks.
-I will be comparing rust to java to show how it forces you to write better code.
+I will be comparing Rust to Java to show how it forces you to write better code.

 ### Why am I not comparing to C++?

-1. In my profession, C++ is often *better* than rust due to the large amount of libraries for distributed computation (SYCL) which often make use of lots of *"unsafe"* code, which makes using rust pointless
+1. In my profession, C++ is often *better* than Rust due to the large amount of libraries for distributed computation (SYCL) which often make use of lots of *"unsafe"* code, which makes using Rust pointless
-2. I believe that rust is suited to the kind of projects you make in Java (e.g., backend systems, CLIs) so the comparison should be slightly more relevant
+2. I believe that Rust is suited to the kind of projects you make in Java (e.g., backend systems, CLIs) so the comparison should be slightly more relevant
-3. Java is used pretty much everywhere, and lots of rust code is rewrites of other projects
+3. Java is used pretty much everywhere, and lots of Rust code is rewrites of other projects

 ---
 layout: center